BenAAndrew/django-app/README.md

 ./runserver
 ```
 This script also checks if any migrations have occured before running which is handy.
+You can now run <b>./runserver</b> every time you want to run the project.
+You may also need to run <b>killall python</b> if you get an error saying the port is in use (means the front or backend didn't shutdown properly.

 Option 2: Manually doing what the script does
 ```